 New Ways to Collect Data

 The formulation of hypotheses opens up new data collection opportunities.
 Additional parameters for data collection expand the current database structure and allow more flexibility in analyzing data.
-Thus, exploratory statistical analysis reduces uncertainty in the outcomes of modeling or prediction.
+Thus, uncertainty in the outcomes of modeling or prediction is reduced.

 Experiments

-Researchers can conduct experiments to test the findings and incorporate new variables or parameters in the database.
+Experiments can be done to test the findings and incorporating new variables or parameters in the database.
 For a detailed discussion of these variables and their relevance in doing an exploratory analysis, Prof. Patrick Meyer of the University of Virginia describes and gives examples of the types of variables and how these are used in identifying follow-up statistical data analysis.

 Exploratory data analysis reveals new information from a set of data gathered for other purposes.
 Thus, it maximizes the use of existing data for better organizational management, operational efficiency, modeling for prediction, decision-making, among others based on newly stated objectives.